jdh8/jdh8.org/wbridge5/index.md

 me.

 Wbridge5 has a 2/1 bidding system with French flavors, as it originates from France.
-Some French conventions greatly improves bidding structure from *the* American, so Wbridge5 incorporates them.
-Others not so profitable are not included in Wbridge5.
+Some French conventions greatly improves bidding structure from the American, so Wbridge5 incorporates them.
+Others not so advantageous are not included in Wbridge5.

 [champ]: https://bridgebotchampionship.com/home/world-computer-bridge-championship/